stellar-deprecated/kelp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us address any bugs
+about: Use this template to report anything that needs to be "fixed"

 ---

-**Describe the bug**
+## Describe the bug
-// A clear and concise description of what the bug is.
+// A succinct description of the buggy behavior.

-**Current behavior**
+// This section includes **what** the bot is doing and **why** you think it is incorrect.

+The bot ...

+## Expected behavior
-// A clear and concise description of the behavior that is buggy.
+// A succinct description of **what you expected to happen**.

-**Expected behavior**
+I think the correct behavior in this situation is for the bot to ...

+## Frequency
+// **How often** does this happen?
+//     Unpredictable = it's hard to predict when it will happen
+//     Sometimes = it happens every now and then but there's no pattern to it
+//     Always = it always happens consistently at the same point

+The frequency is: ...

+## Steps To Reproduce
-// A clear and concise description of what you expected to happen.
+// A concise description of the **steps to reproduce the buggy behavior** along with screenshots wherever applicable:

-**Steps To Reproduce**
-// Steps to reproduce the buggy behavior:
+Here are the steps to reproduce the issue (see attachments in section below):
-// 1.
-Go to '...'
-// 2.
-Click on '....'
-// 3.
-Scroll down to '....'
-// 4.
-See error

-**Screenshots**
-// If applicable, add screenshots to help explain your problem.

-**Possible Solution**
+1. Set up your configuration file with these parameters: ...
+2. Start the bot using this command: ...
+...

+## Possible Solution
-// Optional, suggest a fix or reason for the bug.
+// Optional, suggest a fix.

-**Your Environment:**
+This bug can be fixed by ...

+## Your Environment
 // Run `kelp version` to get the version and build information and paste it here
 //   version: v1.0.0-rc1
 //   git hash: 1bcc4e9fa4012867a549472dbdf61cb008041305
 //   build date: 20180813T013016Z
 //   GOOS: linux
 //   GOARCH: amd64

-**Context**
-// How has this issue affected you?
-What are you trying to accomplish?
+...

+## Context
+// A succinct description of how has this bug has **affected you** or prevented you from accomplishing what you wanted.

+I am unable to ... because of this bug.

+## Attachments
+// Attach any relevant configuration files, logs, tx hashes, etc. here.